DarkMaff00/PythonProjects/README.md

 31. Stock Share Change Alert (Twilio, requests packages)
     (Checks difference between 2 days closure prices and if difference is bigger than 5% send you SMS alert with most popular news about share creator).
+32. Habit Tracker (Creating your habit tracker graph with pixela API)